amandaghassaei/gpu-io/README.md

 ## Acknowledgements

-I used a few codebases as reference when writing this, thanks to their authors for making the repos available:
+I used a few codebases as reference when writing this, thanks to their authors for making these repos available:

 - [three.js](https://github.com/mrdoob/three.js/)
 - [regl](https://github.com/regl-project/regl)